Smart Home & AI Devices Worth Buying

 Verdict✅ Best mid-range pick

-5. Smart Thermostats
+5. Smart Home AI Thermostats Worth Buying

 A smart thermostat is one of the rare smart home devices that actually pays for itself.
 According to ENERGY STAR data, smart thermostats can reduce heating and cooling costs by 8–15% annually — for most households, that translates to $100–$200+ per year depending on your climate and current setup.